Der Deutsche Canadier: Canada Museum und Allgemeine Zeitung

 In 1835, Heinrich Wilhelm Peterson established Canada Museum und Allgemeine Zeitung in the hamlet of Berlin, Waterloo Township.
 As Upper Canada's first German-language weekly newspaper, the publication predated Berlin's first English newspaper by 18 years.
-Born in Quakenbrück, Duchy of Oldenburg, on 27 May 1793, Peterson's parents migrated to Baltimore, Maryland when he was two years old.
+Peterson was born in Quakenbrück, Duchy of Oldenburg, on 27 May 1793, and his parents migrated to Baltimore, Maryland, when he was two years old.
 Arriving in Harrisburg, Pennsylvania, in March 1803, he operated several German publications in Pennsylvania in the 1810s and 1820s before moving to Berlin in 1832.
 Wanting to start another newspaper, but finding himself with little available capital, he relied on help from around 140 friends, 51 of whom became shareholders in the newspaper.
 After a printing press was transported from Pennsylvania to Berlin via oxen, he printed, published and edited the first issue of Museum, appearing on 27 August 1835.
 His first apprentice, Heinrich Eby, the son of bishop and Berlin-founder Benjamin Eby, assisted in the production, printing a poem by the German poet Christian Friedrich Daniel Schubart.

 The presence of the Museum in Berlin helped to emphasize the town's status as the centre of Upper Canada's German population.
 The newspaper ran pieces advocating for Berlin to be the township's "district town", while subscribers hoped it would help to preserve their language and traditional values.
 Peterson became increasingly active in the community, leaving him with less time to sustain the publication of the Museum.
 He sold the German part of his printing business to Heinrich Eby, who had by that time been apprenticing under Peterson as a printer for four years.
 The final issue of the Museum ran on 18 December 1840, with Peterson recommending Eby and Enslin's new German language newspaper, Der Deutsche Canadier, to all Museum subscribers.